 You should apply for your visa as soon as possible – but please note that you cannot apply for a visa more than three months before the start date of your course of study.
 If you apply earlier, then your visa application will be refused.

 Once you have submitted your application form online you will need to book an appointment at a Visa Application Centre (VAC).
 You will need to have your biometric (fingerprints and photograph) information taken, and then submit your support supporting documents (in person or by post dependent on the VAC).
 You may also be asked to attend a credibility interview where you will be asked a series of questions about your visa application and proposed study at Cranfield University.

 How to apply for a Tier 4 (General) visa from inside the UK

-- Standard Service – After you have submitted your application online you will be asked to print a cover sheet - this must be posted along with your supporting documents within fifteen working days of the date you submit your online application (date of application).
-You should receive a decision within eight weeks from your date of application.
+- Standard Service - You should receive a decision within eight weeks from your date of submitting and paying for your application online.
 If UK Visas and Immigration are unable to make a decision on your application within the eight week time frame, they will write to you and inform you.
-The cost of this service is currently £457.
+The cost of this service is currently £475

 You must submit your visa application online before your current visa expires.